blackhaj/itunes-library-viewer/README.md

 # iTunes Library XML Viewer

+> Not affiliated with Apple Inc. or iTunes in any way.

 A web-based viewer for iTunes Library XML files built with Next.js.
 View your old iTunes library data including playlists, songs, albums and artists.

 ## Features